AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-04-Foundations-Quantum-Mechanics.md

 # Gaps

-The collection is an idiosyncratic sampling.
+The collection here is an idiosyncratic sampling.
 Several major interpretive programs of the 20th and 21st centuries are not represented.
 This section documents the principal gaps and provides entry points for readers who wish to extend the collection.

 ## Spontaneous Collapse Theories